-The best time to visit Santa Fe, New Mexico, is typically late spring (May) and early fall (after Labor Day and before first week of October).
+The best time to visit Santa Fe, New Mexico, is typically late spring (May) and early fall (after Labor Day and before the first week of October).
 During these times, summer’s peak season hasn’t yet hit, and the lull between two of the state’s top festivals offers a reprieve from pricey accommodations.

 Whenever you decide to visit, use this guide to help plan your trip to this city known for its multicultural influences, art scene, and distinctive regional cuisine.